Benjamin-Loison/ipol-helpers/documentation/demo-system-structure.md

 set.

-If the "execution successful" appears but the "run" animated icon is still thre, it means that there is an issue somewhere when interpreting the ddl.
+If the "execution successful" appears but the "run" animated icon is still there, it means that there is an issue somewhere when interpreting the ddl.
 Start by verifying your algo_info.txt if you have one...

 --> Email to IPOL team...(?)
 DDL errors should make the demo fail and give an